jlaw9/gapn-engineering/README.md

-# gapn-engineering
+# GapN Engineering
-Using language models to engineer the gapn enzyme to switch from the cofactor NADPH to NADH.
+Use language models to engineer the gapn enzyme to switch from the cofactor NADPH to NADH.

+This GapN mutant data was provided by Sam Mullinson at NREL in Yannick Bomble's group